ravenusmc/data_tool/readme.md

 2. The csv file page I think is getting quite overblown and could be changed in the future.
 	-Believe that the state management side of things could be heavily improved.
 3. Dealing with dates on the CSV file.
+4. I've thought about on the text analysis to present the entire document and highlighting a sentence as the use clicks through.
+The problem with this is that some documents may be to long so I decided not to go that route.

 # Preview